Aaswath Raman

 black paint and covered with a wind shield.
 At its heart is an

-the difference in temperature between opposite sides of the device
+uses the difference in temperature between opposite sides of the

-to generate a current.
-A similar device powers NASA’s Curiosity
+device to generate a current.
+A similar device powers NASA’s

-rover on Mars; its thermoelectric generator derives heat from
+Curiosity rover on Mars; its thermoelectric generator derives

-and they are carefully engineered to separate hot and cold.
-Dr.
+stark, and they are carefully engineered to separate hot and

-Raman’s device instead uses the atmosphere’s ambient temperature
+cold.
+Dr. Raman’s device instead uses the atmosphere’s ambient

-as the heat source.
-The shift from warm to cool is very slight,
+temperature as the heat source.
+The shift from warm to cool is

 His puck-in-a-dish is elevated on aluminum legs, enabling air to